I've been really perplexed about the feedback I got from my post about married men. (Read here) So, I decided to do an experiment...

 If men are getting approached more with a ring, does a woman also get approached more?

 I went and bought myself a wedding band and a nice little diamond ring...let's at least make it worth my wild.
 My plan was to go out to places by myself, which wasn't a big deal since I already do this anyway.
-I generally get approached by a few men and the conversations are of two single people; sometimes numbers are exchange but, rarely a second meeting comes from it...I'm still not there yet.
+I generally get approached by a few men and the conversations are of two single people; sometimes numbers are exchanged but, rarely a second meeting comes from it...I'm still not there yet.
 The idea of this experiment was to still remain who I am, friendly, personable BUT, instead of saying I'm single, I'm telling everyone I'm married and hearing the response.

 I went to 3 restaurants and 2 bars....